Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 ## Objective

 1. Prepare Nessus Vulnerability Management Scanner
-2. Prepare Client Virtual Machine and Make it Vulnerable
+2. Prepare Client Virtual Machine
+3. Setup the VM To Accept Authenticated Scans and rescan after providing credentials to Nessus
-3. Perform Vulnerability Scan
+4. Perform Vulnerability Scan
-4. Remediate Vulnerabilities
+5. Remediate Vulnerabilities
-5. Verify Remediations and start all over from 3. till vulnerability is low or at an acceptable level.
+6. Verify Remediations and start all over from 3. till vulnerability is low or at an acceptable level.

 ### Environments and Technologies Used: